Cody Parkey: Cleveland Browns (second stint)

 The Browns signed Parkey to their practice squad on September 6, 2020.
-He was promoted to the team's active roster on September 14, 2020.
-He was placed on the reserve/COVID-19 list by the team on November 18, 2020, and activated three days later.
+He was promoted to the team's active roster on September 14.
+Parkey was placed on the reserve/COVID-19 list by the team on November 18, and activated three days later.

 On March 19, 2021, Parkey re-signed with the Browns.
-The Browns placed Parkey on injured reserve on August 23, 2021.
-He was released off injured reserve on August 24, 2021.
+The Browns placed Parkey on injured reserve on August 23.
+He was released off injured reserve the next day.

 New Orleans Saints

 On October 6, 2021, Parkey signed with the New Orleans Saints.
 He suffered a groin injury in Week 5 and was released with an injury settlement on October 12.